Type 2 diabetes: Pathophysiology

-Type 2 diabetes is due to insufficient insulin production from beta cells in the setting of insulin resistance.
-Insulin resistance, which is the inability of cells to respond adequately to normal levels of insulin, occurs primarily within the muscles, liver, and fat tissue.
+Type 2 diabetes is due to insulin resistance.
+As the disease progresses, there is often an increase of insulin production by beta cells, leading to a higher level of insulin in the blood (hyperinsulinemia), but the increased level of insulin is eventually insufficient to control the glucose concentration.
+Insulin resistance refers to the inability of cells to respond adequately to normal levels of insulin, at the molecular level of pathological mechanism, this is typically due to impairment of the insulin signal transduction pathway—specifically, aberrant inhibition of one or more proximal components in the signaling cascade downstream of the insulin receptor, such as the insulin receptor itself, insulin receptor substrate (IRS) proteins, or AKT.

+Insulin resistance occurs within the muscles, liver, and fat tissue.
 In the liver, insulin normally suppresses glucose release.
 However, in the setting of insulin resistance, the liver inappropriately releases glucose into the blood.
 The proportion of insulin resistance versus beta cell dysfunction differs among individuals, with some having primarily insulin resistance and only a minor defect in insulin secretion and others with slight insulin resistance and primarily a lack of insulin secretion.

+Importantly, insulin resistance also occurs within pancreatic islet β-cells themselves.
+Because normal β-cell function depends on intact insulin signaling within the β-cell, disruption of this pathway can impair insulin production and secretion, contributing to β-cell dysfunction of type 2 diabetes.

 Other potentially important mechanisms associated with type 2 diabetes and insulin resistance include: increased breakdown of lipids within fat cells, resistance to and lack of incretin, high glucagon levels in the blood, increased retention of salt and water by the kidneys, and inappropriate regulation of metabolism by the central nervous system.
 However, not all people with insulin resistance develop diabetes since an impairment of insulin secretion by pancreatic beta cells is also required.

 In the early stages of insulin resistance, the mass of beta cells expands, increasing the output of insulin to compensate for the insulin insensitivity, so that the disposition index remains constant.
 But when type 2 diabetes has become manifest, the person will have lost about half of their beta cells.

 The causes of the aging-related insulin resistance seen in obesity and in type 2 diabetes are uncertain.
 Effects of intracellular lipid metabolism and ATP production in liver and muscle cells may contribute to insulin resistance.